Facilities at Riordan Mansion State Historic Park

 The West House has exhibits on Arts & Crafts, Native American pottery & baskets, photographic window panels, Lumber & Logging, and a model of historic Flagstaff.

-The Visitor Center maintains an interesting exhibit area, informative slide program, and a children's "touch table." and several brochures are available describing Flagstaff's cultural, natural and historic attractions.
+The Visitor Center maintains an interesting exhibit area, introductory video, and a children's "touch table." and several brochures are available describing Flagstaff's cultural, natural and historic attractions.

-This Park has a gift shop in the Visitor Center with beautiful coffee table books on the Arts and Crafts Movement, Flagstaff history and childrens' history books.
+This Park has a gift shop in the Visitor Center with beautiful coffee table books on the Arts and Crafts Movement, Flagstaff history, childrens' history books, and time period-style toys.
 Souvenir items such as T-shirts, lapel pins, and magnets are also available.

 Group: Day Use Areas

-The front courtyard of the mansion is available for weddings and quiet gatherings.
-See Weddings for details.
+Several areas on the grounds, including the front courtyard of the mansion, are available for weddings and other quiet gatherings.
+See Weddings/Events for details.
 The Visitor Center is available for group use in the evenings; contact the park for details.

 This park has picnic tables in the parking area available on a first come, first-served basis during park hours.